TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

    * - drop-incomplete-buffer
      - bool
      - When incomplete buffers should be delivered this has to be set to `false`.
+   * - property-state
+     - string
+     - JSON string describing the state of all device properties.
+See :any:`state`.

 MetaData
 --------